YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/README.md

 - _Go to your computer's command line_
-   - Clone the new repository localy.
-[Additional info from GitHub on how to do.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
+   - Clone the new repository locally.
+[Additional info from GitHub on how to do it.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
    - Goto to the root of the template on your computer
    - Install MkDoc following their [Instructions](https://www.mkdocs.org/#installation)
-   - To see a preview of your documents run `mkdocs serve` in the terminal at where the files are located.
+   - To see a preview of your documents run `mkdocs serve` in the terminal where the files are located.
-   - Customize this template by editing the files in the `docs/` folder to meeet your Tool/App needs
+   - Customize this template by editing the files in the `docs/` folder to meet your Project needs
    - Adjust the navigation by editing the  `mkdocs.yml` file found in the root folder of the template
    - To preview the changes in your document run `mkdocs build` and then `mkdocs serve` in the terminal

-- _Ready To Publish and Create Documenttation Website_
+- _Ready To Publish and Create Documentation Website_
     -  In the terminal, run `mkdocs gh-deploy` [(Additional Information from MkDocs)](https://www.mkdocs.org/user-guide/deploying-your-docs/), it will return the web address of your new site.
     -  Visit the address to check out the results
-    -  Add links in your Project to link to the documenatation
+    -  Add links in your Project to link to the documentation

-- _Updating Documentattion_
+- _Updating Documentation_
     - When editing documentaation continue to use `mkdocs serve` to see a preview and `mkdocs gh-deploy` to publish your changes to your website.